 Emerging from the pandemic, telcos are now set to take back their position at the heart of the digital economy.
 Telcos bring to bear three fundamentals for effective identity:

 Telcos have built their reach meeting subscriber needs in connectivity and security, but digital identity is their new battleground.

 The telco verified ID is a privacy first approach that rules out the ability for middle players to take advantage of exported identifiers.
 The process flows like this:

 Throughout this process there are three important principles.
 First, the identity is owned by the telco, representing their subscriber.
 Second, the ID cannot be exported to third parties or sold on.
 Third, if the subscriber opts out, it is instant as no PII data was ever in the ecosystem.

 From the brand’s perspective the benefits are clear: they can use the ID to build measurement and analytics and deliver services to retuning customers without log-ins.
 What’s more, telcos can enable brands to personalise content.
 Brand can request a specific audience segment, which the telco can provide through a transient, obfuscated ID that they alone match against returning consented subscribers to third party websites and apps.
 In short, telco ID services allow brands to continue to enjoy the bounties of programmatic marketing without putting PII at risk.

 We are experiencing a timely coming together of a pressing need with an ideal solution.
 It is the convergence of brands’ need for accuracy and scale, subscribers’ need for control and transparency and the telcos’ need to expand into fertile verticals.
-For this reason alone, telco-verified IDs should be right at the top of telcos plans to branch out to new business models.
+For this reason alone, telco-verified IDs should be right at the top of the list when developing new telco business models.
 At last, the industry has a clear path towards what they have so long desired: an unambiguous and unique role in the digital world.
 Telcos that get their verification services to market soonest stand to gain the most.